ikemen-engine/modules/external/mods/trials/README.md

 # Universal Trials Mode
+> Last tested on Ikemen GO v0.99

+> Module developed by two4teezee
+---
 This external module offers a universal solution for Trials Mode.
+This markdown file is best viewed in Github or your favorite markdown file viewer.

 ## Installation
 1. Extract archive content into "./external/mods/trials" directory
-2. Add DEF code to your screenpack `system.def`.
-Use the sample system.def additions from this file to your `system.def`.
+2. Add DEF code to your screenpack's `system.def`.
+Use the sample DEF code additions from this file to your `system.def`.
-3. Add sprites to system.sff, or alternatively, use `trials.sff`, found in "./external/mods/trials", included in this archive.
+3. Add sprites to system.sff, or alternatively, create a `trials.sff`.
-4. Add sounds to system.snd, or alternatively, use `trials.snd`, found in "./external/mods/trials", included in this archive.
+4. Add sounds to system.snd.
-5. Create new trials for your favorite characters.
-As a starting point, you can use the files found in "./external/mods/trials/kfmZ" and copy them into "./chars/kfmZ".
-Instructions for creating new trials are detailed in this file.
+5. Create new trials for your favorite characters and share them with others!
+As a starting point, you can use the templates found in this file to create a `trials.def` file and edit `kfmZ.def`, both in "./chars/kfmZ".
+You can follow the instructions in the template to create trials for any character you would like.
+I also have created some trials and am sharing them on Github.

 ## General info
+The Trials mode

-## system.def Customization
+## system.def Template and Customization
 Using this external module allows full customization of the trials mode in system.def, with sprites in system.sff OR in `trials.sff`, if so desired.
 If you are using `trials.sff`, make sure you point to it in the system.def's [Files] section as `trialsbgdef = trials.sff`.

-The universal trials mode supports both vertical trials readouts, and horizontal readouts made popular by KOF XIV, among others.
-The sample `system.def` included in this file
+The universal trials mode supports both vertical trials readouts, and horizontal readouts as seen in KOF XIV, among other games.
+The sample `system.def` included in this file can be configured to support either layouts, but as shown, it is configured to work exclusively with default assets (only uses fonts and stock glyphs, for instance).

 ```
 [Trials Info]
+    pos 	= 100,250
+    spacing = 0,20
+    window	= 100,250, 1180,550
-    pos 				= 100,250				;Local coordinates for all Trials items
+    ; pos - local coordinates for all Trials items
-    spacing 			= 0,20					;Spacing between trial steps
+    ; spacing - spacing between trial steps
-    window				= 100,250, 1180,550 	;X1,Y1,X2,Y2: display window for trials--will create automated scrolling or line returns, depending on the trial layout of choice
+    ; window - X1,Y1,X2,Y2: display window for trials--will create automated scrolling or line returns, depending on the trial layout of choice

+    resetonsuccess		= 0
+    trialslayout 		= 0
-    resetonsuccess		= 0 	;set to 1 to reset character position after each trial success (except the final one)--currently doesn't work
+    ; resetonsuccess - set to 1 to reset character position after each trial success (except the final one)--currently doesn't work
-    trialslayout 		= 0		;set to 0 for vertical, 1 for horizontal--affects scrolling logic, as stated above, also enables dynamic step width
+    ; trialslayout - set to 0 for vertical, 1 for horizontal--affects scrolling logic, as stated above, also enables dynamic step width

     ; Trial text that displays current trial number and total number of trials
     trialcounter.offset 		= 486,-206